amontalban/salt-nginx-mysql-php-app/README.md

 Installation Instructions

 Open a Terminal Window
-cd /etc/salt; mkdir base

-Copy SLS files:
-:~/salt-nginx-mysql-php-app$ cp -p *.sls /etc/salt/base

 Clone the repository

 $ sudo git clone https://github.com/scottdspangler/salt-nginx-mysql-php-app.git

 Change directories to the location of the repository

-$ :~/salt-nginx-mysql-php-app$
+user@localhost:~/salt-nginx-mysql-php-app$

 Execute the Vagrant executable

-$ sudo vagrant up
-The above command will provision a Ubuntu 16.04 LTS “Xenial64” Virtualbox VM and install Saltstack Minion and start the minion process.
+user@localhost:~/salt-nginx-mysql-php-app$ sudo vagrant up The above command will provision a Ubuntu 16.04 LTS “Xenial64” Virtualbox VM and install Saltstack Minion and start the minion process.

 Execute the following commands to verify the VM was provisioned, that you can then login to the VM and that the Saltstack minion process is running.

-:~/salt-nginx-mysql-php-app$ sudo vagrant status Standard output:
+user@localhost:~/salt-nginx-mysql-php-app$ sudo vagrant status Standard output:
 Current machine states: